Nouman-ML/Detecting-Dengue-In-Flight/README.md

-# Detecting Mosquito in Flight - README
+# Detecting Dengue in Flight - README

 Welcome to the **Detecting Mosquito in Flight** project.
 Follow the steps below to download, install, and run the application.